 A “brain injury claim is no different from any other type of personal injury claim.
 It constitutes an injury that’s no different in the eyes of the law than a fracture of a bone, an injury to the spine, or scarring and disfigurement,” says Pennsylvania personal injury lawyer Jason M. Lichtenstein.

 As with other personal injury claims, “the elements of negligence have to be proven: there was a duty, there was a breach of that duty, and the breach caused an injury,” he says.

-Learn more about how to prove liability in brain injury lawsuits by reading this article.
+Learn more about how to prove liability in brain injury lawsuits.

 Common causes of acquired brain injuries include:

 - Oxygen deprivation (anoxia)